 Karin Pienaar (Landsberg)

 Karin has been working in the field of animal behaviour and behaviour therapy in South Africa since 1997.
-She completed her Diploma in Animal Behaviour in the UK, through the Centre of Applied Pet Ethology (COAPE) and is a qualified Practitioner member of the CAPBT in the UK and South Africa and a Practitioner Member of ABC SA.
+She completed her Diploma in Animal Behaviour in the UK, through the Centre of Applied Pet Ethology (COAPE) and is a qualified Practitioner member of the CAPBT in the UK and South Africa, as well as a Practitioner Member of ABC SA.

-She worked as a Behaviour Practitioner for 9 years in Cape Town, but then moved to Johannesburg in 2007 where she, along with her business partners, established the highly successful COAPE SA along with its sister business – ThinkingPets.
+She worked as a Behaviour Practitioner for 9 years in Cape Town, but then moved to Johannesburg in 2007 where she, along with her business partners, established the highly successful COAPE SA along with its sister business ThinkingPets.
+ThinkingPets was later sold to Leigh Shenker who now runs it successfully.

-After 17 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, but when she has a spare moment she still enjoys helping clients with feline and canine behaviour problems although her passion now is her Feline Behaviour Practice.
-Karin is one of only two Practitioners licensed internationally to offer COAPE’s courses.
-In addition to frequently appearing on Talk Radio 702/567 Cape Talk, she has also been a valued part of the “Animal Talk” radio team.
-She writes for Animal Talk, Cat’s Life and several overseas magazines.
-Karin is also contracted to Eukanuba as their Behaviour Specialist, presenting seminars across South Africa.
+After 17 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, but when she has a spare moment, she still enjoys helping clients with feline and canine behaviour problems.
+She is the Course Moderator for the Diplomas, and one of only two Practitioners licensed internationally to offer COAPE’s prestigious courses.
+In addition to frequently appearing on Talk Radio 702/567 Cape Talk and several television programs, she has also been a valued part of the “Animal Talk” radio team.
+She writes for Animal Talk, Cat’s Life and several overseas magazines and is also contracted to Eukanuba as their Behaviour Specialist, presenting seminars across South Africa.
+Karin is often in the media relating to Animal Behaviour matters.

 Prof. Peter Neville